-- the Nation’s Cake: Boldogasszony Csipkéje: a raspberry torte, the nation’s sugar-free cake: Little Chestnut (Kicsi Gesztenye), a low-calory (only 204 kcal) and low- carbohidrate chestnut cake.
+- The Nation’s Cake and sugar-free cake in 2022: Little Chestnut (Kicsi Gesztenye), a low-calory (only 204 kcal) and low- carbohidrate chestnut cake.

 The location, Várkert Bazaar is one of the newest attractions of Budapest: a series of ornate, 19. century palace buildings with a lush garden.

 Várkert Bazár Is Home To